 When people ask me “What do you do?”
 I simply say, “I advance women and girls.”
-If they look puzzled I might explain that I’ve helped launch a girls’ middle school, raised money for a women’s college, ran a national women’s leadership organization, or that I’m an executive at a technology company that arms millennial women professionals with the tools they need to be successful.
-If I’m at a fancy cocktail party I might throw in that I serve on boards or that I’m a public speaker and author.
+If they look puzzled I might explain that I founded a peer coaching company for women, have helped launch a girls’ middle school, ran a national women’s leadership organization, or that I served as an executive at a technology company that arms millennial women professionals with the tools they need to be successful.
+If I’m at a fancy cocktail party I might throw in that I serve on boards or that I’m a public speaker and author of Drop the Ball.
 But the most important thing for them to know is that I relentlessly pursue one goal: a world in which women’s gifts and voices are fully harnessed for the benefit of all of us.

 I want all of us to wake up to our own power and create the change we seek.
 I’ve experienced firsthand that power comes from having a clear purpose and the passion to pursue it.
 Brave authenticity, uncompromising integrity, and graceful resilience along the way don’t hurt either.

 here is the stuff people read when they introduce me

 Tiffany Dufu is a catalyst-at-large in the world of women’s leadership and the author of Drop the Ball, a memoir and manifesto that shows women how to cultivate the single skill they really need in order to thrive: the ability to let go.
 According to foreword contributor Gloria Steinem, Drop the Ball is “important, path-breaking, intimate and brave.”